-Fixed deposits duration varies from three to twelve months and carry an average effective interest rate of 3.9% per annum as at 31 December 2022 (2021: 1.2 %) per annum.
+Fixed deposits duration varies from one to twelve months and carry an average effective interest rate of 4.3% per annum as at 31 December 2023 (2022: 3%) per annum.

-Bank balances and cash amounting to KD 734,000 are pledged against borrowings (2021: KD 734,000) (Note 11).
+Bank balances and cash amounting to KD 734,000 are pledged against borrowings which contain fixed deposits with a maturity greater than three months from the date of placement (2022: KD 734,000) (Note 11).

-Cash at banks disclosed above include restricted bank balances of KD 495,013 (2021: KD 684,092) represents the Group's share in the new regime of guarantee fund established by Boursa Kuwait.
+Cash at banks disclosed above include restricted bank balances of KD 559,167 (2022: KD 495,013) represents the Group's share in the new regime of guarantee fund established by Boursa Kuwait.
 This amount is restricted for use by the Kuwait Clearing Company to fulfill the Group's obligations against the short fall in the trade (if any).